englekk/handbook-docs/Fuse/04 - Layout.md

 </StackPanel>
 ```

-Additionally, one can use the `ItemSpacing` property to make some space between elements, as an alternative to setting a margin on the elements.
+Additionally, one can use the `ItemSpacing` property to make some space between elements.
+It differs from setting `Margin` on each child, in that it only adjusts the space directly *between* the elements, not the space around each of them.
 The following example shows three Panels in a `StackPanel`, spaced using the `ItemSpacing` property:

 ```
 <StackPanel ItemSpacing="20">